MikolajRusin/reservoir-sampling/README.md

-# 🌊 Reservoir Sampling Algorithm (Sampling from a Stream)
+# 🌊 Reservoir Sampling Algorithm

 This project implements the **Reservoir Sampling**.
 This fundamental technique is especially usefule when we have to deal with streaming data whose total length may be unknown or too large to fit into memory.
 These disadavantages are mainly known from production, where data is collected continuously.